-On November 27,2020, the Company entered into various payment plans, under which it agreed to pay its Argentine payroll tax obligations over a period of 60 to 120 months.
-On The current portion of payments due under the plan is \$144,283 and \$134,989 as of December 31, 2020 and 2019, respectively, which is included in accrued compensation and payroll taxes above.
+On November 27, 2020, the Company entered various payment plans, pursuant to which it agreed to pay its Argentine payroll tax obligations over a period of 60 to 120 months.
+The current portion of payments due under the plan is \$157,532 and \$144,283 as of December 31, 2021 and 2020, respectively, which is included in accrued compensation and payroll taxes above.
 The non-current portion of accrued expenses represents payments under the plan that are scheduled to be paid after twelve months.
-The Company incurred interest expenses of \$29,043 and \$75,704 during the years ended December 31, 2020 and 2019, respectively, related to this payment plan.
+The Company incurred interest expenses of \$74,688 and \$29,043 during the years ended December 31, 2021 and 2020, respectively, related to these payment plans.